-8 Ways to Save Money on a U.S. Cross-Country Road Trip
+8 Budget Tips for a Cross-Country Road Trip

 Transportation.
 Food.
 Lodging.
 These are the three key elements of any road trip.
 Well, and music, too, but we’ll get to that later.
 First things first: the logistics.